tinacms/tina.io/content/docs/tina-cloud/deployment-options/github-pages.md

 ## Environment variables

 Assuming that your Tina `clientID` and `token` are setup as environment variables, you will need to add those to the GitHub Secrets for your project.
-The secrets we used in the code snippet above were `TINA_PUBLIC_CLIENT_ID` & `TINA_TOKEN`
+The secrets we used in the code snippet above were `NEXT_PUBLIC_TINA_CLIENT_ID` & `TINA_TOKEN`